 Ryan Leclair

-Ryan Leclair is a 3rd generation tomato farmer who lives in Dresden.
-Ryan grew up on a farm and has been involved with many different crops and processes along the way.
-Furthering his education, in 2006 he graduated from the Mechatronics Program at St. Clair College, where he continues to work during the winter months.
-Growing up on his family farm, it had always been a dream of his to take on a full time farming position.
-Ryan grows tomatoes with his family for Con-Agra Brands in Dresden, and took on this full time role in 2013.
-Corn, soybeans and wheat are also a few of the crops in their rotation.
-Ryan has served as Vice Chair on the OPVG District 1 Committee and was elected as a Director to the Board in 2020.
-For 2024, he was elected to serve another two-year term on the Board and to serve as Vice Chair.
+Vice Chair, District 1Ryan Leclair is a 3rd generation tomato farmer from Dresden.
+He grew up on a family farm and has been involved in growing many different crops.
+Ryan farms full time with his family, growing tomatoes for Con-Agra Brands in Dresden, and they also have corn, soybeans and wheat in their crop rotation.
+Ryan has served as Vice Chair on the OPVG District 1 Committee, was elected as a Director to the Board in 2020, and in 2024 was elected to serve another two-year term on the Board and serve as Vice Chair.

 Carl Merrick